-Integration Tests.
 Integration tests are needed to ensure that the generated implementation matches the data that are contained in the reference tables in the database.
 For efficiency purposes, there are no run-time checks of data consistency, so development-time checking is especially important.
-This is accomplished by selecting all the data from the database reference table, and ensuring that its contents match that of the MakeFactory.all() collection.
+This is accomplished by selecting all the data from the reference table (MAKE\DATA in this case), and comparing it to the contents of the MakeFactory.all() collection.
+The tests enforce that the two sets have the same number of elements and that all elements have a pair in the other set.